Działdowo railway station

 Działdowo railway station is a railway station serving the town of Działdowo, in the Warmian-Masurian Voivodeship, Poland.
 The station is located on the Warsaw–Gdańsk railway, Działdowo–Chojnice railway and Działdowo–Olsztyn railway.
-The train services are operated by PKP, Polregio and Koleje Mazowieckie.
+The train services are operated by PKP, Polregio and Masovian Railways.

 Modernisation

 From 2010 until 2014 the station building and platforms were rebuilt.
 Also, as part of the modernisation the Local Control Centre in Dzialdowo, which includes a section of railway line No. 9 from Montowa to the border of the province.
 In November 2011, the station was opened to travellers, and adapted to the needs of people with disabilities.

 Train services

 The station is served by the following service(s):